Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Affordance-Guided Learning}

-The concept of affordance is introduced in psychology by Gibson in the mid-20th century, describing the actionable possibilities offered by environment~\cite{gibson1966senses}.
+Affordances, introduced by Gibson in a psychology study in mid–20th century, describe the actionable possibilities offered by the environment~\cite{gibson1966senses}.
 Before the emergence of VLA models, affordance has already been extensively explored in robotic manipulation~\cite{yamanobe2017brief}.
-In this context, affordance denotes the interaction between agent capabilities and environmental features that gives rise to behavior~\cite{stoffregen2018affordances, chemero2018outline}.
+In this context, affordance denotes the interaction between agent capabilities and environmental features that gives rise to behavior~\cite{stoffregen2018affordances}.
 Because affordance captures object–environment relationships critical for manipulation, affordance-guided methods are presented in Sec.~\ref{Sec:Enhancing Environmental Perception}.